-In accordance with the final zakat settlement agreement with the General Authority of Zakat and Tax (GAZT), Taajeer Finance has settled the zakat liability agreed and finalized the years up to 2018.
-The zakat return for the year 2019 is still under review by GAZT.
+In accordance with the final zakat settlement agreement with the Zakat, Tax and Customs Authority (ZATCA), Taajeer Finance has settled the zakat liability agreed and finalized the years up till 2018.
+The zakat returns of the years 2019 and 2020 were submitted and still under review by ZATCA.